 Reference and Title Applicate date for Group Summary AASB 9 Financial Instruments 1 July 2018 AASB 9 which contains accounting requirements for financial instruments, replacing AASB 139 Financial Instruments: Recognition and Measurement.
 The standard contains requirements in the areas of classification and measurement, impairment, hedge accounting and de-recognition.
 Existing financial assets and liabilities of the Group were assessed in terms of the requirements for AASB 9.
-In this regards, the Group has determined that the adoption of AASB will impact the classification of financial asset and liabilities as follows: Class of financial instrument presented in the Consolidated Statement of Financial Position Original measurement category under AASB 9 (i.e. prior to 1 July 2018) New measurement category under AASB 9 (i.e. from 1 July 2018) Cash and cash equivalents Cash and cash equivalents Financial assets at amortised cost Trade and other receivables Loans and receivables Financial assets at amortised cost Available-for-sale financial assets Available-for-sale financial assets Financial assets will either be designated as fair value through other comprehensive income (when held for strategic reasons) or accounted for as financial assets at fair value through profit and loss Interest-bearing loans and borrowings Financial liability at amortised cost Financial liability at amortised cost The change in classification 1 July 2018.
-The Group will elected not to restate comp adopt AASB 9 retrospectivel asurement adjustments at y from 1 July 2018 and has AASB 15 Revenue from Con- tracts with Customers 1 July 2018 AASB 15 Revenue was issued in December 2015 and establishes a five-step model to account for revenue arising from contracts with customers, Under AASB 15, revenue is recognised at an amount that reflects the consideration to which an entity expects to be entitled in exchange for transferring goods or services to a customer.
+In this regards, the Group has determined that the adoption of AASB will impact the classification of financial asset and liabilities as follows: Class of financial instrument presented in the Consolidated Statement of Financial Position Original measurement category under AASB 9 (i.e. prior to 1 July 2018) New measurement category under AASB 9 (i.e. from 1 July 2018) Cash and cash equivalents Cash and cash equivalents Financial assets at amortised cost Trade and other receivables Loans and receivables Financial assets at amortised cost Available-for-sale financial assets Available-for-sale financial assets Financial assets will either be designated as fair value through other comprehensive income (when held for strategic reasons) or accounted for as financial assets at fair value through profit and loss Interest-bearing loans and borrowings Financial liability at amortised cost Financial liability at amortised cost The change in classification n will not result in any re-me adopt AASB 9 retrospectivel arative information. easurement adjustments at y from 1 July 2018 and has AASB 15 Revenue from Con- tracts with Customers 1 July 2018 AASB 15 Revenue was issued in December 2015 and establishes a five-step model to account for revenue arising from contracts with customers, Under AASB 15, revenue is recognised at an amount that reflects the consideration to which an entity expects to be entitled in exchange for transferring goods or services to a customer.
 Under AASB 15 the revenue recognition model will change from one based on the transfer of risk and reward of ownership to the transfer of control of ownership.
 The Group plans to adopt AASB 15 using the modified retrospective approach.
 In this regard, the Group will apply AASB 15 retrospectively at 1 July 2018 to all contracts that were not completed.
 Revenue from gold sales is recognised when gold is sold out of the metal account.
 The Group has no other performance obligations once gold has been sold off the metal account and accordingly, adoption of AASB 15 is not expected to have material impact on revenue recognition in relation to gold sales.
 Unearned income is in relation to the gold pre-pay facility as disclosed note 24 to the Financial Statements.
 The Group has determined that any financing component of this facility as at 30 June 2018 is not expected to have a material impact on revenue recognition.
-The Group will assess future prepaid revenue on a case-by-case basis.
-The Group also generates re for the year ended 30 June 3 operations.
-The Group has of relation this revenue, and A recognised for current cont 2018 this revenue represent completed its assessment o ASB 15 will not have a mate ed 3.4% from continuing f the impact of AASB 15 in rial impact on the revenue
+The Group will assess future prepaid revenue on a case-bycase basis. for the year ended 30 June operations.
+The Group has relation this revenue, and A evenue from tolling operatic 2018 this revenue represent completed its assessment o ASB 15 will not have a mate racts in place as at 30 June f the impact of AASB 15 in rial impact on the revenue